Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 The Challenges: Tension, Popularity, and Adaptation

-Your popularity didn’t wane during your service.
+Your celebrity status remained undiminished during your service.

 Friendships and Bonds within the Military